Malkawii/Malkawii/README.md

 - 👋 Hi, I’m @Malkawii
-- 👀 I’m interested in: game develpoment
+- 👀 I’m interested in: game develpoment, Cheat making
-- 🌱 I’m currently learning: C#
+- 🌱 I’m currently learning: CS50 course
 - 📫 How to reach me: fastest way to reach me is: discord (Malkawi#3717) or you can just send me an email to (kareemmalkawi4@gmail.com)

 <!---